graphql-compose/graphql-compose-modules/README.md

 If you want rename field `articlesList` to `articleList` in your schema just rename `articlesList.ts` file.
 If you want to add a new field to Schema – just add a new file to `Query`, `Mutation`, `Subscription` folders. **This simple approach helps you understand entrypoints of your schema without launching the GraphQL server – what you see in folders that you get in GraphQL Schema**.

-## Describing FieldConfigs in files
+## Describing Entrypoints in files

-Every FieldConfig definition is described in separate file.
+Every Entrypoint (FieldConfig definition) is described in separate file.
 This file contains all information about input args, output type, resolve function and additional fields like description & deprecationReason.
 As an example let's create `schema/Query/sum.ts` and put inside the following content:

 ```ts
 export default {